 Schema markup is a very valuable and quick technique for optimizing your web presence.
 Its is often overlooked but can provide immediate results for your business.
 A relevant and engaging rich snippet can improve conversions dramatically and communicate your page more clearly to search engines.

-Our previous posts have gone into detail on how to optimize your rich snippet with schema markup, and how to best attach your star rating to your page.
+A previous posts has also gone into detail on how to best attach your star rating to your page.